-- The patient's understanding of the cause of the exacerbation - · Modifiable risk factors for exacerbations, e.g. smoking - · Understanding of purposes of medications, and inhaler technique skills - Review and revise written asthma action plan

-Discuss medication use, as adherence with ICS and OCS may fall to 50% within a week after discharge.
+Understanding of purposes of medications, and inhaler technique skills Review and revise written asthma action plan Provided the discussion of the exacerbation Discuss medication use, as adherence with ICS and OCS may falk within a week after discharge.

-Comprehensive post-discharge programs that include optimal controller management, inhaler technique, self-monitoring, written asthma action plan and regular review are cost-effective and are associated with significant improvement in asthma outcomes.
+Comprehensive post-discharge programs that include optimal management, inhaler technique, self-monitoring, written action plan and regular review are cost-effective and are associated with significant improvement in asthma outcomes.